amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 3.2 Define model architecture

-My final architecture involves a convolutional neural network (CNN) similar to that of AlexNet, but with several important updates/changes.
-In general, the architecture incorporates two convolution layers followed by two fully connected layers.
+My final architecture involves a convolutional neural network (CNN) similar to that of LeNet, but with several important updates/changes.
+In general, the architecture incorporates two convolution layers (conv1 and conv2) followed by three fully connected layers (fc1, fc2 and fc3, fc3 is used for logit output).
+To help to reduce the overfitting effect, I apply dropout method: append dropout layer after fc1 and fc2 respectivey, which take the majority part of parameters in the whole network.

 General Parameters:

+Number of conv layers = 2
-Number of hidden layers = 64
+Number of fully-connected layers = 3
-Number of patches for the convolutions = 5
+Size of patches for the convolutions = 5x5
-Depth of hidden layers = 64
+Size of patches for the pooling = 2x2

 1st Convolutional Layer

 The first layer is fed the 32x32x3 color image.
 This image is put through a 2-dimensional convolution with a stride of 1.
 Next, the result of the convolution is added with a bias vector and their sum is processed using the tf.nn.relu activation operator.
 Then, the result of this activation is put through a max pooling operator using kernal of [1,2,2,1] and a stride of [1,2,2,1].
 Finally, the result of this max pooling is put through a local response normalization operation.